This is the story of how one simple Slack channel sparked countless amazing conversations and our team growing much tighter!September 20, 2021

 The responses?
 Only one and two replies.
 Conclusion: A little too deep too soon.

 So I altered my questions to things like:

 Q2.
 Did you dream anything last night?
 Do you normally dream and what type of dreams?
 (12 replies)

 Q8.
 What was your first job?
 (18 replies)

 Q12.
 Who would you love to see perform live?
 (16 replies)

 Ha!
-So that’s the type of questions that get people to engage.
+So that’s the type of Slack conversation starters that get people to engage.
 Noted!